openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

 This software is currently [distributed by AWS](https://github.com/aws-samples/aws-efa-eks/blob/main/manifest/efa-k8s-device-plugin.yml) and it will be up to the end user to deploy this software within their clusters.
 Red Hat will not initially support the libfabric driver.

+Once the end user has correctly configured the software prerequisites, the Node Feature Discovery operator will configure the Node status to show the EFA interface as an allocatble resource.
+This then allows the MPI operator to start scheduling MPI workloads onto the Node.

+As far as we can tell, enabling processeses to take advantage of the libfabric networking is transparent to the standard networking stack and will not interrupt existing communication from user space.

 #### Only a subset of instance types are supported with EFA network interfaces